Understanding Carbon Credits

 Cost per metric ton of CO2e: N/A

-Unlike the carbon offset credit market, there are no independent institutional mechanisms in place for EEC quality assurance.
+Unlike the carbon credit market, there are no independent institutional mechanisms in place for EEC quality assurance.
 It would create a significant management burden for the purchaser.

 Environmental Integrity